stanzin6418/C-tuotorial/README.md

- this is my journey of leearning c++ all by mtself
+ this is my journey of leearning c++ all by myself